InsightSoftwareConsortium/ITK-Wasm/packages/compress-stringify/python/itkwasm-compress-stringify-emscripten/README.md

 Zstandard compression and decompression and base64 encoding and decoding in WebAssembly.
 Emscripten implementation.

 This package provides the Emscripten WebAssembly implementation.
 It is usually not called directly.
-Please use the [`itkwasm-compress-stringify`](https://pypi.org/project/itkwasm-compress-stringify/) instead.
+Please use [`itkwasm-compress-stringify`](https://pypi.org/project/itkwasm-compress-stringify/) instead.

 ## Installation